 If you opted for breakfast at Corbet’s Cabin, hike around at the summit for a bit.
 We recommend walking a very short and relatively easy distance down to the top of the famous Corbet’s Couloir—the rocky, crazy vertical expert ski run that separates the men from the boys during ski season!
 You can also watch paragliders “jumping off” the mountain with Jackson Hole Paragliding before hopping aboard the tram for a return to the base.
 Of course you can treat yourself to paragliding, a true bucket list item.

 The base of the ski resort is where oodles of action take place.
 You have your pick of activity in the Grand Adventure Park: mountain biking, the bungee trampoline, the rock wall, ropes course, or all of the above and more.
-The Grand Adventure Pass ($79) gives you unlimited access from 10 a.m. to 6 p.m. to every activity mentioned plus riding the tram and free falling from the new Drop Tower next to the ropes course.
+The Grand Adventure Pass ($82 per person or family pass $235 for up to 6 people) gives you unlimited access from 10 a.m. to 6 p.m. to every activity mentioned plus riding the tram and free falling from the new Drop Tower next to the ropes course.
 You can also opt to pay just for the adventure or two you’d like to indulge in now—and maybe save one more for after lunch.

 Make lunch a light one by grabbing a fried chicken sandwich from Bodega’s food truck, or choose from a variety of gastronomic goodies from Tin Can Cantina at the base of the Bridger Gondola (open Wednesday through Sunday only) or Nick Wilson’s at the base of the tram.